Pcon27/BudgetTracker/README.md

 - Babel

 ## Installation
-it's available on my github linked below, as well as the live deployed link linked above.
+This app available on my github linked below, as well as the live deployed link linked above.

 ## Usage
 Simply add your transactions, and the application does the rest.